 If you use the Invest or ISA account, you get access to a much wider selection of shares and ETFs – more than 10,000 in all.
 The geographic breadth is roughly the same as for CFD trading, but you have access to virtually all listed stocks in the UK and US.

-One of the main attractions to Trading 212 as a CFD broker is its impressive selection of forex CFDs.
+One of the main features of the Trading 212 as a CFD broker is its impressive selection of forex CFDs.
 You can trade over 150 currency pairs, including dozens of exotic crosses that see very little trading action.

 Trading 212 offers 26 commodity CFDs, which is a comparable selection to other UK commodity brokers.
 Popular assets like crude oil, gold, and silver, are available for commodity trading.

 Trading 212 no longer allows the trade of cryptocurrencies CFDs since a ban by the FCA, however other platforms allow you to invest in real cryptocurrencies like Bitcoin, you can see this in our eToro vs Trading 212 comparison.

 Trading 212 Account Types

 Trading 212 offers 3 account types: CFD, Invest, and ISA.

 The CFD account is designed for CFD trading.
 You only get access to CFDs, including for stocks and ETFs.

 The Invest account is a general investing account that enables you to buy shares of over 10,000 companies and funds outright.
 You cannot trade stock, forex, commodity, or cryptocurrency CFDs or use leverage with this account.